Kamon

 Designs

-roundel encircling an abstract figure of a plant, animal, natural or celestial objects.
+There are no set rules in the design of a mon.
+Most consist of a roundel encircling an abstract figure of a plant, animal, natural or celestial objects.
 Items symbolizing family crafts, arts or professions were often chosen as a mon.
-A fan design might be chosen by a
+A fan design might be chosen by a geisha.

 Fun Facts

-- Mon designs appear in many places: on the ceramic roof tiles of older houses; on senbei, sake, tofu and other packaging for food products to lend them an air of elegance, refinement and tradition.
+• Mon designs appear in many places: on the ceramic roof tiles of older houses; on senbeisaketofu and other packaging for food products to lend them an air of elegance, refinement and tradition.

-- A woman may continue to use her maiden mon after she marries and pass it on to her daughters; she does not have to adopt her husband's or father's mon.
+• A woman may continue to use her maiden mon after she marries and pass it on to her daughters; she does not have to adopt her husband's or father's mon.

-- One of the best known examples of a mon serving as a corporate logo is that of Mitsubishi, a name meaning "three lozenges" (occasionally translated as "three buffalo nuts"), which are represented as rhombuses.
+• One of the best known examples of a mon serving as a corporate logo is that of Mitsubishi, a name meaning "three lozenges" (occasionally translated as "three buffalo nuts"), which are represented as rhombuses.

-- The logo of music instrument/equipment and motorcycle builder Yamaha, which shows three tuning forks interlocked into the shape of a capital Y in reference to both their name and the origin of the company.
+• The logo of music instrument/equipment and motorcycle builder Yamaha, which shows three tuning forks interlocked into the shape of a capital Y in reference to both their name and the origin of the company.

-- On occasions when the use of a mon is required, one can try to look up their families in the temple registries of their ancestral hometown or consult one of the many genealogical publications available.
+• On occasions when the use of a mon is required, one can try to look up their families in the temple registries of their ancestral hometown or consult one of the many genealogical publications available.